 LSD stands for Low Self Discharge.

-Every battery that is stored away (or not being used in a device without parasitic drain) loses their charge.
+Every battery that is stored away (or not being used in a device without parasitic drain) loses its charge.
 This is referred to as Self Discharge.
-Eneloop batteries use high quality materials and improved manufacturing design that will decrease this rate of discharge to a minimum.
+Eneloop batteries use high quality materials and an improved manufacturing design that will decrease this rate of discharge to a minimum.
 The result is that they lose their charge much slower than a traditional NiMH battery.